“I’m willing to admit that I may not always be right, but I am never wrong.”

 In simple terms, a reverse mortgage is where the bank slowly pays you for the rights to own your home.
 The bank gives you a stream of payments for as long as you’re living in the home, and after each payment, interest accrues.
 At the end, when you’re no longer living in the home – whether because you had to move to an assisted living facility or you peeled the garlic – the bank can use the home as the collateral against the loan and claim it unless you or your estate pays the balance on the mortgage.

 The term that the government uses is a Home Equity Conversion Mortgage (HECM) – the government loves acronyms.
 To qualify, you need to be living in a single family home, condo, or mobile home, or you need to be the owner-occupant of a 2-4 unit home.
 You also need to have little to no mortgage on the home, since the idea is that you’re using the equity built up in your home in order to fund cash flow requirements.
-If you’re using the reverse mortgage to pay off your existing mortgage, then you’re not going to get as good of a deal out of the reverse mortgage.
+If you’re using the reverse mortgage to pay off your existing mortgages, then you’re not going to get as good of a deal out of the reverse mortgage.
 You also need to continue to maintain the house, keep insurance on it, and pay your property taxes.
 This helps to ensure that there’s a worthwhile house available for the bank when you’re no longer occupying it.
 Finally, there’s a little age discrimination going on.
 You have to be at least 62 years old to qualify for one.

 Why Are Reverse Mortgages Viable?